-Historically, a pentad of thrombocytopenia, MHA, fever, central nervous system involvement, and renal insufficiency was considered as a classic phenotype of aTTP; nonetheless, the current guidelines discourage the use of this classic pentad to clinically identify aTTP since the aTTP pentad is present in less than 10% of the patients with aTTP.^{18-20} Rarely, patients with aTTP may present with atypical clinical features at initial presentation, which are later diagnosed as TTP.
-In the case of atypical TTP, patients usually present with thrombotic events before the development of MHA and thrombocytopenia, such thrombotic events include acute coronary syndrome, stroke, scotomas, other visual disturbance, and acute pancreatitis.21
+Historically, a pentad comprising thrombocytopenia, MHA, fever, central nervous system involvement, and renal insufficiency was considered as a classic phenotype of aTTP.
+However, this pentad being present in < 10% of aTTP patients, the current guidelines discourage its use to clinically identify aTTP.18-20 In rare cases atypical clinical features at initial presentation may be later diagnosed as TTP.
+Atypical TTP patients usually present with thrombotic events-such as acute coronary syndrome, stroke, scotomas or other visual disturbances, and acute pancreatitis-before they develop MHA and thrombocytopenia.21

-The clinical diagnosis of aTTP is challenging due to the extensive overlap between classic features of aTTP and various clinical syndromes.
-The main differential diagnosis of aTTP includes other thrombotic microangiopathies, HUS, other causes of thrombocytopenia and hemolytic anemia, Evans syndrome, and autoimmune diseases with ischemic features.22 Correct identification of aTTP is critical as many of the above-mentioned conditions do not respond to plasma exchange and other treatment modalities are usually required.^{22,23} The current literature from GCC countries exhibited heterogeneous clinical spectrums of TTP amongst the affected patients in the region.
-Reports from Saudi Arabia demonstrated that 42% had renal manifestations, and 21% had cardiac manifestations.15 In Oman, 59% of TTP patients were reported to have neurological involvement.16
+The clinical diagnosis of aTTP is challenging due to the extensive overlap between its classic features and various clinical syndromes.
+The main differential diagnosis of aTTP includes other TMAs, hemolytic uremic syndrome, other causes of thrombocytopenia and hemolytic anemia, Evans syndrome, and autoimmune diseases with ischemic features.22 Correct identification of aTTP is critical as many of the above-mentioned conditions do not respond to plasma exchange and other treatment modalities are usually required.^{22,23} The available literature from GCC countries exhibited a heterogeneous spectrum of clinical manifestations of TTP among the affected patients.
+Reports from Saudi Arabia demonstrated that 42% had renal manifestations and 21% had cardiac manifestations.15 In Oman, 59% of TTP patients were reported to have neurological involvement.16

-Diagnostic Algorithm
+Diagnostic algorithm

-1. Laboratory evaluation
+1. LABORATORY EVALUATION

-The findings of routine laboratory evaluation are not specific for TTP and are usually used for calculation of clinical scores.
-The typical features include evidence of hemolytic anemia, thrombocytopenia, and reticulocytosis with undetectable haptoglobin level.
-Besides, laboratory evaluation may reveal high lactate dehydrogenase (LDH) and cardiac troponin levels.^{24,25} The presence of schistocytes on the blood smear is a hallmark of MHA.
+Though routine laboratory evaluations do not yield results specific for TTP, they are usually used for the calculation of clinical scores.
+Typical features include evidence of hemolytic anemia, thrombocytopenia, and reticulocytosis with undetectable haptoglobin level.
+Laboratory evaluation may also reveal high lactate dehydrogenase and cardiac troponin levels.^{24,25} The presence of schistocytes on the blood smear is a hallmark of MHA.
 The coagulation profile of the TTP patients is usually normal and Coombs' test is negative in aTTP.
-Renal examination may reveal proteinuria, hematuria, and to a lesser extent, elevated serum creatinine and urea levels.9 In up to 10% of the TTP patients, electrocardiogram changes may be detected.24 A biopsy is rarely needed to study histological changes in affected organs.26
+Renal examination may reveal proteinuria, hematuria, and to a lesser extent, elevated serum creatinine and urea levels.9 In up to 10% of TTP patients, electrocardiogram changes may be detected.24 Rarely, a biopsy may be needed to study histological changes in the affected organs.26

-2. Clinical Scores
+2. CLINICAL SCORES

 Several clinical scores have been validated for the prediction of TTP and severe ADAMTS-13 deficiency.
-Bendapudi et al.,27 developed the PLASMIC score in 2017 that utilizes a combination of clinical and laboratory parameters to predict severe ADAMTS-13 deficiency; the score incorporates seven clinical/laboratory parameters and exhibited superior diagnostic utility than the commonly used clinical assessment methods for the prediction of TTP.
-The PLASMIC score was further validated by many retrospective studies that demonstrated high sensitivity and specificity of the score for prediction of TTP and severe ADAMTS-13 deficiency.^{28,29}
+Bendapudi et al,27 developed the PLASMIC score in 2017 that utilizes a combination of clinical and laboratory parameters to predict severe ADAMTS-13 deficiency.
+The PLASMIC score incorporates seven clinical/laboratory parameters and has exhibited superior diagnostic utility to predict TTP than the commonly used clinical assessment methods.
+Further, the PLASMIC score's high sensitivity and specificity in predicting TTP and severe ADAMTS-13 deficiency have been validated by several retrospective studies.^{28,29}

-3. Assessment of ADAMTS-13 Activity
+3. Assessment of adamts-13 activity